Data protection

 Value: 0WmuWqy111841788zILzqV_nmt3sDXwPeM5Q

-Purpose: Google uses NID to customise advertisements to your Google searches.
-With the help of cookies, Google “remembers” your most frequently entered search queries or your previous ad interactions.
-Thus, you always receive advertisements tailored to you.
-The cookie contains a unique ID to collect users’ personal settings for advertising purposes.
+Purpose: NID is used by Google to tailor advertisements to your Google searches.
+With the help of the cookie, Google "remembers" your most frequently entered search queries or your previous interactions with ads.
+This way, you always receive tailored advertisements.
+The cookie contains a unique ID to collect personal user settings for advertising purposes.

 Name: DV